 Beer Lambert Law

 The Beer-Lambert Law is a fundamental principle in spectroscopy.
-Optical spectrometers can quantify the absorption of light by a sample.
+USB spectrometers and other spectrometers can quantify the absorption of light by a sample.
 Using the Beer-Lambert law, you can use these absorbance measurements to easily measure and monitor the concentration of different materials within a solution.

 Beer-Lambert Law Principle